Plan B isn’t the same thing as the abortion pill. It doesn’t cause abortion or miscarriage.

 |How safe is it?||About as safe as taking the birth control pill||Safer than carrying a pregnancy to term|

 |Does it have side effects?||Yes — menstrual cycle irregularities, spotting, nausea, and vomiting||Yes — cramping, bleeding, nausea, vomiting, and diarrhea|

 Current research suggests that Plan B works mainly by delaying or preventing ovulation.
 It may also prevent fertilization.

 As far as we know, Plan B is no longer effective once an egg is fertilized.
-It doesn’t prevent a fertilized egg from implanting in the uterus, or interfere with a zygote that has already been implanted.
+It doesn’t prevent a fertilized egg from implanting in the uterus or interfere with an implanted zygote.

-We don’t know if this is true or not.
+We don’t know whether this is true or not.

 They stressed that according to the best evidence we have, EC pills do not appear to work after fertilization.